MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/deploy/Step-5--Configure-Group-Policy-Settings-for-Automatic-Updates.md

 |Windows operating systems that are still within their [Microsoft Products Support Lifecycle](http://support.microsoft.com/gp/lifeselect).|See details in the table below.|

 > [!NOTE]
-> If the ‚ÄúConfigure Automatic Updates‚Äù policy setting is disabled or is not configured, this policy setting has no effect.
+> If the ìConfigure Automatic Updatesî policy setting is disabled or is not configured, this policy setting has no effect.

 > [!IMPORTANT]
 > Starting in Windows 8 and Windows RT, this policy setting is enabled by default.
 In all prior versions of Windows, it is disabled by default.